moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 # NonSteamLaunchers
 Installs the latest GE-Proton and Installs Non Steam Launchers under 1 Proton prefix folder in your compatdata folder path called "NonSteamLaunchers" and adds them to your Steam Library.
+Use on Desktop or in Game Mode.

 No files are left in your "Downloads" they are deleted after installation.